FallenAstaroth/stink/docs/en.md

   - `filezilla` - collecting FileZilla hosts.

-Pass if you want to include only certain modules.
-Modules for the list can be imported from `stink.enums.Features`.

 - `utils` - enables the utilities from the list.
+Utilities can be imported from `stink.enums.Utils`.
+Available utilities:

   - `errors` - error output.

   - `autostart` - adding to autostart.

   - `message` - showing a fake error window.

-Pass it on if you want to include additional utilities.
-Utilities for the list can be imported from `stink.enums.Utils`.

 ## Creating exe
 Python is an interpreted programming language, so we first translate it into C and then compile it into an .exe file.
 We will need Nuitka to do this.